Balad (political party): Ideology

-Balad is a political party whose stated purpose is the "struggle to transform the state of Israel into a democracy for all its citizens, irrespective of national or ethnic identity".
-It opposes the idea of Israel as a Jewish state, and supports its creating a new "binational" state.
+Balad defines itself as a "democratic party that represents the Arab citizens of Israel as a Palestinian Arab nationalist party".
+Its stated purpose is the "struggle to transform the state of Israel into a democracy for all its citizens, irrespective of national or ethnic identity".
+It opposes the idea of Israel as a Jewish state, and supports its reformation as a "democratic and secular" state.

 Balad also advocates that the state of Israel recognize Arabs as a national minority, entitled to all rights that come with that status including autonomy in education, culture and media.
 Since the party's formation, it has objected to every proposed state budget.

-The party supports the creation of two states based on pre-1967 borders, with the West Bank, Gaza Strip, and East Jerusalem to constitute a Palestinian state and returning Palestinians who left homes in Israel to where they were.
+The party supports the creation of two states based on pre-1967 borders, with the West Bank, Gaza Strip, and East Jerusalem to constitute a Palestinian state and the return of Palestinian refugees and their families.

 History

+1990s

 Balad was formed and registered as a political party in 1995, by a group of young Israeli Arab intellectuals headed by Azmi Bishara.
 In the 1999 elections, Balad ran on a joint ticket with Ta'al, headed by MK Ahmad Tibi.
 They won two seats.
 However, a request was submitted that same year for the list to disband, and did so after the Knesset approved the request.
 Bishara remained its only member.